awesome-panel/awesome-panel/gallery/bootstrap_dashboard/components/limitations.md

 - If the user/ client navigates to a url my app state should be updated using the full url including parameters
 - If I change my app state the parameters of my state should be available in the browser url for bookmarking and sharing.

+BUT.
+I FOUND A WAY TO PARTIALLY IMPLEMENT IT MY SELF via Javascript.

 ## I Could not get independt scrollbars working